Riley Greene Player Props: Tigers vs. Giants

-After going 0-for-5 in his most recent game, Riley Greene and the Detroit Tigers take on the San Francisco Giants (who will start Sean Manaea) at 6:40 PM ET on Friday.
+On Saturday, Riley Greene (on the back of going 1-for-4 with a triple and an RBI) and the Detroit Tigers play the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
+First pitch is at 1:10 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Blue Jays.
+He had a one-hit performance in his most recent game (1-for-4) against the Giants.

 Riley Greene Game Info & Props vs. the Giants